nicolerg/resources/scg_primer.md

   - `module keyword <keyword>`: Search for modules containing a keyword; use arrow keys to scroll; `q` to exit
   - `module unload <module>`: Unload a module
   - `module purge`: Unload all modules (i.e. revert back to login state)
+  -
+**Reproducibility note:** We know that computational reproducibility is very vital for scientific rigor and advancement.
+Using the same version of software across batches of data and reporting the bioinformatics software version in the manuscript is very important.
+Make a habit to use `module load <module>/<version>` in your scripts.

 *How can you find files associated with a module after you load it?*
 Almost all module add the path to the modules programs/scripts to the `PATH` variable, so this will show you that entry:
 `echo $PATH | tr ':' '\n'`